Heraldry Symbols & What They Mean

 This fox is a symbol of the devil tempting man’ therefore, it may be a reminder to the bearer to say alert and resist temptation.

-The fox was also used to symbolize the struggle of the ordinary common folk against the feudal baron.
+The fox was also used to symbolise the struggle of the ordinary common folk against the feudal baron.
 It is therefore a symbol of one who will use all his shrewdness, against the feudal baron.

 It occurs quite frequently as a heraldic charge.